NunoSempere/clarivoyance/list/index.md

 - ★★ By 2028/2033/2040 will interpretability techniques be used to demonstrate to the satisfaction of >70% of a panel of machine learning researchers and philosophers of mind that a particular model routinely engages in explicit reasoning where it assigns values to outcomes, and probabilities of outcomes to actions, and then picks the action with highest expected utility?
   - Relevance: expected utility maximizers are potentially especially dangerous from a take-over point of view, because of convergent instrumental goals.
-  - Note that this question doesn't capture the cases where a model *approximates* or converges to some notion of expected utility, in some domain, de facto rather than explictly.
+  - Note that this question doesn't capture the cases where a model *approximates* or converges to some notion of expected utility, in some domain, de facto rather than explicitly.
 So this question doesn't capture a large of the danger of expected utility maximization.

 - ★ Ajeya Cotra has [described](<https://www.lesswrong.com/posts/pRkFkzwKZ2zfa3R6H/without-specific-countermeasures-the-easiest-path-to#What_would_change_my_mind_about_the_path_of_least_resistance_>) a certain complicated sort of demonstration which would reduce how likely she thinks deceptive alignment[^15] is.
 Will this happen by 2025/2030/2040?